schlick7/LuteForMobile/docs/stuff.md

   - unique settings for each option
   - "Using the sentence '[sentence]' Translate only the following term from [language] to English: [term].
 Respond with the 2 most common translations"
   - "Translate the following sentence from [language] to English: [sentence]"
-  - longpress Dictionary has AI tab that (ONLY) when opened fetches translation
+  - longpress Dictionary has AI tab(like all the web dictionaries) that - ONLY! - when opened fetches translation

 edge case? upside down '?' are at the start (and ? at the end as well) of spanish question words but the sentence parser doesn't pull them in if its at the start of new sentence and it stays on the last sentence.
 Any way to do this intelligently from the language settings that we have access to or would we need to hard code this in the parser.